What is high blood pressure (hypertension)?

 High blood pressure (hypertension) is when the force of the blood against the artery walls is higher than normal for an extended period of time or the long term.
 It is a common condition.

-High blood pressure is cause for concern as it can damage the arteries over the long term and is a major risk factor for cardiovascular diseases like coronary heart disease, stroke, heart attack, diabetes and heart failure.
+High blood pressure is cause for concern as it can damage the arteries over the long term and is a major risk factor for heart conditions and cardiovascular diseases like coronary heart disease, stroke, heart attack, diabetes and heart failure.
 It can also speed up the process of atherosclerosis, which is the build-up of fatty plaques on the walls of the arteries and the main underlying cause of cardiovascular disease.

 What causes high blood pressure?